YilinGYL/Coursera_Capstone/Final/README.txt

-This is the Final Project of Courseara Data Science Capstone Project.
+<p>This is the Final Project of Courseara Data Science Capstone Project.</p>